Music & Lyrics

 Mark won a Welsh BAFTA in 2000 for his work on the televised opening of the Millennium Centre in Cardiff.

-Tom has acted as an Associate Sound Designer on over thirty shows in the UK and internationally.
+Tom has acted as an associate sound designer on over thirty shows in the UK and internationally, including The Bodyguard, Warhorse & Gypsy to name a few.
 Prior to this he worked as No.1 (Head of Sound), opening and mixing numerous large West End shows over the past two decades.

-As a freelance mix engineer Tom has had the privilege of working on countless events, such as the 2012 Olympic stadium athletics and touring with many artists including The Coral, The Bees, The Lightning Seeds, Elaine Paige, Lewis Taylor, Martina-Topley-Bird and PJ Harvey.
+As a freelance mix engineer Tom has had the privilege of working on countless events, such as the 2012 Olympic stadium athletics and touring with many artists including; PJ Harvey, The Coral, The Bees, The Lightning Seeds, Elaine Paige, Lewis Taylor and Martina-Topley-Bird.

 Vocal and Dance Arrangements